Meli-Nzekele/DPG-Meetups-Next.js/README.md

 }
 ```

-8. We can now return to our Homepage component and ensure that:
+8. Inside of our Homepage component we now need to ensure that:
- - we are destructuring the correct key (allEvents):
+ - we are destructuring the correct key (``allEvents``):
  ```
  export  default  function  Homepage({ allEvents }) {